sacstrom/tfc-terraform-eks/README.md

 verify that EBS persistent volumes and storage claims can be utilized in your cluster.

-### 3. Configure the AWS Elastic File System Storage
+### Step 3: Configure the AWS Elastic File System Storage for EKS

 Configure persistent storage using EFS for EKS by following the [Amazon EFS CSI Driver User Guide](https://docs.aws.amazon.com/eks/latest/userguide/efs-csi.html), summarized below.